-On May 8, 2018, the Board held an introduction and first reading of an ordinance amending Ordinance No. 1000 in order to change the boundaries of District No. 24 and imposing a fee on the parcels of land in Washoe County, Nevada District No. 24 (Groundwater Remediation) to pay the costs of developing and carrying out a plan for remediation; and set the public hearing for the second reading and possible adoption on June 19, 2018.
+On May 21, 2019, the Board of County Commissioners (Board) held the first reading of an ordinance amending Ordinance No. 1000 in order to change the boundaries of District No. 24 (Groundwater Remediation); and provided for notice of a public hearing; and, held the first reading of an ordinance imposing a fee on the parcels of land in Washoe County, Nevada District No. 24 to pay the costs of developing and carrying out a plan for remediation, provided for notice of a public hearing and other matters relating thereto, and set the public hearing for the second reading and possible adoption to be held June 11, 2019.